celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 - **You have Docker installed.**

   If you don’t have it already, follow the instructions here: [Get Started with Docker](https://www.docker.com/get-started).
 It will involve creating or signing in with a Docker account, downloading a desktop app, and then launching the app to be able to use the Docker CLI.
 If you are running on a Linux server, follow the instructions for your distro [here](https://docs.docker.com/install/#server).
 You may be required to run Docker with sudo depending on your installation environment.
+  You can check you have Docker installed and running if the command `docker info` works properly.

 - **You have celocli installed.**